microsoft/WhatTheHack/044-AzureIntegrationServices-APIMwithFunctions/Coach/Solution-01.md

 ## Introduction

-The students should be able to create a set of Bicep files that will be used to deploy the AIS environment.
+The students should be able to create an AIS environment consisting of APIM and Function Apps.
 This prepares them for the second challenge where they will be asked to create a CI/CD pipeline that will call these IaC for automated deployment.

 ## Description
-Students have two options:
+Students has to do one of the following AIS environments:
+- Scenario 01: Deploy a VNET-secured AIS environment
+- Scenario 02: Deploy an identity-secured AIS environment

+### Scenario 01: Deploy a VNET-secured AIS environment
 - Scenario 01: Students can deploy the Bicep templates of the VNET-integrated AIS which can be found at [Student/Resources/Challenge-01/Scenario-01](../Student/Resources/Challenge-01/Scenario-01).
 This is the shortcut method - the templates are ready to deployed and all they need to do is plug-in the parameter values.
   This would create the following:
   1. APIM